ruthtech/voting-app/README.md

     * Is the user prevented from logging in with an unknown userid?
     * Is the user prevented from logging in with an unknown password?
 2. SIMULATION (admin only)
-    * Does clicking the "Simulate" button update the district's shaded area on the map with a party colour?
+    * Does clicking the "Simulate" button update the district's shaded areas on the map with a party colour?
     * Does clicking "Reset" change all shaded areas back to grey?
 3. VIEW CANDIDATE (voter only)
     * On the Landing page, click "View Candidates" > "Home".
 Is the user taken back to the Landing?